ghbrown/oden_print/readme.md

 ### Frequently used printing options

+To get help of course use `oden_print -h`, and to get a list of available printers use `oden_print -l`.

-To specify printing options supported by `lpr`, make use of the `-t` flag, followed by a string of options surrounded by quotation marks.
+To specify printing options supported by `lpr` use the `-t` flag followed by a string of options surrounded by quotation marks.
 Note that a `-o` is needed before each option.

 ```
 # Passing lpr options through oden_print